GMPavanLab/SwarmCGM/README.md

 ![Overview of the principles used in SwarmCG for model and force field building](https://github.com/GMPavanLab/SwarmCGM/blob/main/images/Fig1.png)

-This code was recently applied as part of the efforts deployed for the further enhancement of lipid models in Martini 3.
+This code was recently applied as part of efforts for the further enhancement of lipid models in Martini 3.
 Proof-of-concept and testing of different CG resolutions for building alternative Martini lipid models is soon to be published in JCIM and a [preprint version is available on ChemRxiv](chemrxiv.org/engage/chemrxiv/article-details/642e9c97736114c96301544d).
-Resulting models obtained for phosphatidylcholine (PC) lipids are [available here](github.com/GMPavanLab/SwarmCGM/tree/main/resulting_models/).
+Resulting models obtained for phosphatidylcholine (PC) lipids are [available here](https://github.com/GMPavanLab/SwarmCGM/tree/main/resulting_models/).

 # System Requirements